 Holarctic; western Palaearctic region.
 Pleistocene refuge: Monocentric -- Syrian refuge.

-This subspecies appears to have evolved in isolation in the Levant and spread north to Turkey since the last ice age, where it has come into contact and interbred with the nominate race, which spread westwards.
-It is sometimes difficult to assign individuals from the central and southern regions of this country to either subsp. syriaca or subsp. kotschyi.
+This species appears to have evolved in isolation in the Levant and spread north to Turkey since the last ice age, where it has come into contact and interbred with the closely related Clarina kotschyi, which spread westwards.
+It is sometimes difficult to assign individuals from the central and southern regions of Turkey to either C. syriaca or C. kotschyi.

 Favours the raised edges of cultivated valley floors where boulder-strewn streams bordered by vine-covered trees and shrubs occur; large numbers may be present under such conditions.
 It is also found on hillsides and in mountain valleys with shrubs and isolated trees, and in hillside vineyards where, in Lebanon, it occurs up to 1000m (Zerny, 1933; Ellison & Wiltshire, 1939).

 In southern Turkey it is common in the valleys of the foothills of the Toros Mountains where they rise from the coastal plain; however, it is absent from the plain itself.
 Villas and farmhouses with pergolas covered with grapevines are especially favoured, especially where they are set into the edges of rocky slopes.